kerryrodden/tiny-tfidf/README.md

 - `getTotalLength()`
 - `getDistanceMatrix()`
 - `getResultsForQuery(query)`
+- `getStopwords()`

-The other methods in the class (whose names start with `calculate`) are intended for internal use.
+The other methods in the class (whose names start with `_calculate`) are intended for internal use.

 ### `Document` class

-- constructor
+- `constructor(text)`: used by the `Corpus` class for each of the given texts
 - `getText()`
 - `getLength()`
 - `getUniqueTerms()`
 - `getTermFrequency(term)`

-The other method, `calculateTermFrequencies`, is intended for internal use.
+The other method, `_calculateTermFrequencies`, is intended for internal use.

+### `Stopwords` class

+- `constructor(useDefaultStopwords = true, customStopwords = [])`: optional parameters that were used in the constructor for `Corpus`, to control whether the default stopword list should be used, and to specify any custom stopwords.
+- `includes(term)`
+- `getStopwordList()`

 ### `Similarity` class

+An optional addition: once you have a `Corpus` you can use `Similarity` to calculate the pairwise similarity between the documents in the corpus, resulting in a distance matrix.
-- constructor: needs a `Corpus` object
+- `constructor(corpus)`: expects an instance of `Corpus`
 - `getDistanceMatrix()`

 Plus a static method, `cosineSimilarity(vector1, vector2)`, which is currently only used to calculate individual entries in the distance matrix.
-The other method, `calculateDistanceMatrix`, is intended for internal use.
+The other method, `_calculateDistanceMatrix`, is intended for internal use.

-### `Stopwords` class

-- constructor
-- `includes(term)`